We aim to make sure you’re as informed as possible during the application process.

 What is the program schedule?

-2020 College to Career sessions will tentatively take place from June 14-20, 2020.
-Although it is a one-week in-person session, participants are required to communicate with Riordan staff throughout the entirety of the program (June 2020 - May 2021).
-During the June in-person session, the schedule is from 8:00AM to 4:15PM.
+2023 College to Career sessions will tentatively take place from June 19-23, 2023.
+Although it is a one-week in-person session, participants are required to communicate with Riordan staff throughout the entirety of the program (June 2023 - May 2024).
 All logistics are sent to admitted students prior to the College to Career week.

 What is included in the curriculum for the Riordan College to Career Program?

-The College to Career curriculm varies to cater to each cohort.
-However, each class will receive and/or participate in professional development activities, self-assesment exercises, case study exploration, guest lectures by top industry leaders, individualized career action plan counseling, mentorship and more.
+The College to Career curriculum varies to cater to each cohort.
+However, each class will receive and/or participate in professional development activities, self-assessment exercises, case study exploration, guest lectures by top industry leaders, individualized career action plan counseling, mentorship, and more.

 What does it cost to participate in the program?